Vantiq/vantiq-extension-sources/CSVSource/README.md

 In order to properly run the tests, you must add properties to your _gradle.properties_ file in the _~/.gradle_ directory.
 These properties include the VANTIQ server against which the tests will be run.

-one can control the configuration parameter for the testing by customizing gradle.properties file.
+One can control the configuration parameter for the testing by customizing gradle.properties file.
 The following shows what the gradle.properties file should look like:

 ```
     TestVantiqServer=<yourVantiqServer>